NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/AppHost/README.md

 3. Verify you have Docker or Podman running

-4. Run `dotnet run` from the AppHost directory
+4. Run `dotnet run` from a terminal located in the AppHost directory

+5. On startup you will see a link to the .NET Aspire dashboard output to the terminal.
+The dashboard can be used for monitoring and inspection.